patrickfrank1/zettelkasten/metacognition_productivity/2022_yinsights_bernie_clark.md

 ## Introducing Yinsights

-- metaphor yang mountain and yin river: two complementary styles of practicing yoga nad meditation
+metaphor yang mountain and yin river: two complementary styles of practicing yoga and meditation

 ## Chapter 1: What is Yin Yoga?